Ciro Annunchiarico

 Ciro Annunchiarico (in Italian: Ciro Annicchiarico) (also known as: Papa Ciro) (16 December 1775 in Grottaglie – 8 February 1817 in Francavilla Fontana) was an Italian cult leader.

 Early life

 He was the son of wealthy parents.
-He entered the priesthood at a young age and seemed destined for priesthood.
+He entered the priesthood at a young age and seemed destined for the priesthood.

 Murder of Giovanni Montolesi

 He seduced a young woman who was engaged to Giovanni Montolesi, the son of a wealthy merchant.
-When Montolesi learned of the affair, he sought out Annunchiarico and reproached him for bringing shame to the priesthood and dishonor to his fiancée.
+When Montolesi learned of the affair, he sought out Annunchiarico and reproached him for bringing shame to the priesthood and dishonour to his fiancée.
 Without a word, Annunchiarico drew a dagger from his belt and stabbed Montolesi in the heart.
-He later swore a blood-feud against the entire Montolesi family, declaring that the man whom he had murdered had insulted him and the entire Roman Catholic priesthood.
-Over the next few months he ambushed and murdered thirteen members of the Montolesi clan.
+He later swore a blood feud against the entire Montolesi family, declaring that the man whom he had murdered had insulted him and the entire Roman Catholic priesthood.
+Over the next few months, he ambushed and murdered thirteen members of the Montolesi clan.
 Pursued by the authorities, he then fled with some friends into the mountains.